Do YOU want to fly like this?

 The Cape Coral R/Sea Hawks operates, under the guidelines of the Academy of Model Aeronautics (AMA) and the by laws of the Cape Coral R/Sea Hawks.
-An individual that does not belong to the R/Sea Hawks and AMA may fly, on a one-time basis with an instructor prior to joining the R/Sea Hawks and AMA.
-The individual must then become a member of the R/Sea Hawk Club and join the AMA.
+An individual that does not belong to the R/Sea Hawks and AMA may fly, on a limited basis with an instructor, prior to joining the R/Sea Hawks and AMA.
+If the individual wishes to pursue the hobby he/she must then join the AMA and become a member of the R/Sea Hawk Club.

 LEARNING TO FLY

 Almost anyone can learn to fly a radio controlled model aircraft, with the help of a competent flight instructor.
 This manual is intended as a guide to help the student understand the steps necessary to learn the art of flying a radio-controlled airplane.
 By providing a somewhat standardized curriculum and an experienced instructor the pilot will achieve the necessary understanding and skills to be able to safely fly a radio-controlled airplane at a busy model field.

 The following training program was developed to be a guideline to club members that are in flight training.
 Its use ensures that all students receive training in the fundamentals of flight and ground support and that their progress is documented.

 When an instructor is assigned to a new student, the instructor will make every effort to contact the student as soon as possible to make arrangements to begin the training process.
 The instructors for the R/Sea hawks are experienced and competent, but a crash-free learning experience cannot be guaranteed.
 The instructor is not liable for crash damage during normal training operation.

 The inspection of the airplane and equipment is crucial for safe flight and effective instruction.

 - Make sure the wings are secured properly.